-During the campus visit, the candidate should meet with all members of the search committee, including the Committee on Appointments and the Faculty Diversity representatives, as well as meet with the Provost and the appropriate deans.
-All Arts and Sciences candidates meet with the Dean of the Undergraduate College.
-Candidates for positions in Arts and Sciences departments with graduate programs also meet with the Dean of Graduate Studies.
+During the campus visit, the candidate should meet with all members of the search committee, as well as the Provost and the appropriate deans; all arts and sciences candidates meet with the Dean of the Undergraduate College.
+Candidates for positions in departments with graduate programs also meet with the Dean of Graduate Studies.
+Candidates have the option to meet with Human Resources on campus.
 Copies of the candidate's curriculum vitae, letter of application, letters of recommendation, and a schedule of the candidate's visit should be sent to these administrators prior to the visit.

-The Provost will discuss with the candidate faculty research support programs and practices, the salary range, and College benefits.
+The Provost may discuss with the candidate faculty research support programs and practices, the salary range, and College benefits.

 The search committee chair should ensure that candidates have clear and complete information about what is expected of them during the campus visit.
-The chair will want to invite colleagues from other departments to hear a candidate's talk.
-It is also desirable to list such talks on the Campus Events Calendar to attract a wider range of interested colleagues and students.
+Student representatives should facilitate meetings between candidates and students and coordinate student feedback to the search committee.
+The chair should invite colleagues from other departments to attend the candidates' talks, which should be advertised to the College community to attract a wider range of interested colleagues and students.